Tennessee bill would allow tipped employees to earn minimum wage plus tips

 This is one of a few wage bills proposed at the state level.

-Se.
-Sara Kyle (D-Memphis) proposed a bill last week that would raise the state’s minimum wage to $15 per hour.
+Sen. Sara Kyle (D-Memphis) proposed a bill last week that would raise the state's minimum wage to $15 per hour.
 If passed, the bill would go into effect July 1, 2020.